quincy/matchers-presentation/presentation/slides.md

 ---

 # Agenda
+* The goal of testing
+* Given, When, Then testing
+* A brief discussion on Mocks
 * What is a Matcher?
 * Why should I use them?
-* A brief discussion on Mocks
-* Given, When, Then testing
 * Examples
 * Implementing the Matcher interface
 * Existing Matchers